 Skip to Content

-Pellet stoves are a popular way to provide safe, affordable indoor heat for the home.
-A pellet stove uses a combination of compressed wood pellets, combustion, and airflow to create heat that warms up your space.
+Pellet stoves are a popular way to provide safe, affordable indoor heat.
+A pellet stove combines compressed wood pellets, combustion, and airflow to create heat that warms your space.

 Fire lights the pellets, and the flow carries them through the system and into your environment.
 Pellet stoves are much cheaper and more effective when compared to traditional forms of indoor heating.

-Fuel, gas, or electric heating has obvious drawbacks when it comes to safety – and that’s not even to mention what traditional ways of heating the home can cost when temperatures drop.
+Fuel, gas, or electric heating has obvious drawbacks regarding safety – and that’s not even to mention what traditional ways of heating the home can cost when temperatures drop.

-Pellet stoves are better: it takes just 40lbs worth of pellets to produce continuous heat for 48 hours.
-Burning pellets are also considered safer for the environment and won’t produce as much particular waste whilst burning.
+Pellet stoves are better: it takes just 40 lbs of pellets to produce continuous heat for 48 hours.
+Burning pellets are also considered safer for the environment and won’t produce as much particular waste while burning.

-Stoves allow users to control important settings like temperature or frequency, sometimes with an app-connected straight to their mobile with wi-fi.
+Stoves allow users to control important settings like temperature or frequency, sometimes with an app connected to their mobile with Wi-Fi.
 That’s not their only benefit: wood pellet stoves produce up to 75% less potentially harmful emissions than traditional forms of fuel heating.

-Homes rarely come with their own stoves.
-If you would like to make a switch to safer and more affordable ways of heating the home, it’s up to you to buy a wood pellet stove.
-At your own expense rather than the previous owner’s, you really have to think about what you buy.
+Homes rarely come with their stoves.
+If you would like to switch to safer and more affordable ways of heating the home, it’s up to you to buy a wood pellet stove.
+At your own expense rather than the previous owner’s, you have to think about what you buy.

 Which pellet stove should you buy?
 That’s what this article is going to be about!
 Here’s your ultimate guide to the best small pellet stoves, including an additional FAQ on how to get the best use out of your wood pellet stove from the first time it’s fired up.